ronanchilvers/solo-d6/Scenes/1 - Adventurers For Hire.md

 "We will investigate the matter for you."

 [[Lina Devdan|Lady Devdan]] smiles warmly and then leans forward slightly.
+She holds out a small leather bag which chinks. [[Okan]] takes it, a little too quickly!
+She pauses a moment before she releases it to him.

 "I expect results gentlemen.
-If you bring me back my cup,"
+Do not tarry."

+[[Okan]] and [[Kaapo]] bow their way out of her presence.